How to Calculate Beginning Inventory

 Calculating the beginning inventory of your business at the end of each accounting period can be time- and energy-consuming.
 This is especially true if you’re lacking a reliable system that can help you track all your inventory accurately.

 Well, technology is here to sort you out.
-It’ll save your time and help you reduce the chances of making slight errors that tend to occur during the process of calculating your beginning inventory.
+It’ll save you time and help you reduce the chances of making slight errors that tend to occur during the process of calculating your beginning inventory.

 The online BI calculator takes a matter of seconds to give you accurate results.
 It doesn’t require a staff team to perform a physical count or inventory audit of the remaining products.
 Additionally, these calculators store your digits and will fulfill your orders.

-If you’re looking for something that can perform better than the BI calculators, maybe you should think of an inventory management software.
+If you’re looking for something that can perform better than the BI calculators, maybe you should think of inventory management software.

-Also, such a software allows you to view all your historical inventory amounts.
+Also, such software allows you to view all your historical inventory amounts.
 To do so, simply adjust the filters to a date that ranges your choice then filter the option down to the lot or product level.
 Lastly, view the displayed status using the channel you sold your products on, and more.